-The Colonial Georgian style was very popular in the first thirteen colonies bringing with them design elements from the luxurious Georgian houses of England when King George I and III where on the throne.
+The Colonial Georgian style was very popular in the first thirteen colonies bringing with them design elements from the luxurious Georgian houses of England when King George I and III were on the throne.
 Georgian style was usually built using bricks but wooden clapboards became more popular in the United States.
-This style’s decorative features include wooden trim, and white wooden columns.
+This style’s decorative features include wooden trim and white wooden columns.

 The Colonial Georgian styles

 The Colonial Georgian styles can sometimes be recognized by the front door.
-Although not so lavish as the English styles, this styles doors used rectangular geometry in divisions of 2, 3, 4, 5 or even 6 panels.
+Although not so lavish as the English styles, this style doors used rectangular geometry in divisions of 2, 3, 4, 5, or even 6 panels.
 Popular colors for the doors were white and ivory or another light tone showing great contrast to the rest of the house’s material.
-Also, at the entrance of a Colonial Georgian style home, you’ll find wood carvings, symmetric windows, and maybe even rectangular columns.
+Also, at the entrance of a Colonial Georgian-style home, you’ll find wood carvings, symmetric windows, and maybe even rectangular columns.

 DUTCH COLONIAL STYLE

-The Dutch Colonial style can be traced back to the 1600’s when Dutch colonists set foot in what is New York and New jersey today.
-As with other styles in North America, the brick and stone homes of the Dutch soon gave way to wood and clapboards an as families grew bigger, lean-to additions were seen around.
+The Dutch Colonial style can be traced back to the 1600s when Dutch colonists set foot in what is New York and New Jersey today.
+As with other styles in North America, the brick and stone homes of the Dutch soon gave way to wood and clapboards and as families grew bigger, lean-to additions were seen around.

 The Dutch door can be recognized by its horizontal division, which allows for the top half to be opened by the bottom half remains closed.
 This was first designed with the purpose of keeping animals outside the house on farms and barns while still letting in the light.
 While this door was popular in the 17th century, the Dutch colonists brought it with them to the new world and it became a defining point of the Dutch Colonial style.